Installing Newt on Linux¶

 Note: We have tested the newt tool binary and apt-get install from the runtimeco APT repository for Ubuntu version 1704.
 Earlier Ubuntu versions (for example: Ubuntu 14) may have incompatibility with the repository.
 You can manually download and install the Debian binary package.

-Note: See Setting Up a Go Environment to Contribute to Newt and Newtmgr Tools if you want to:
+Note: See Contributing to Newt or Newtmgr Tools if you want to:

 - Use the newt tool with the latest updates from the master branch.
 The master branch may be unstable and we recommend that you use the latest stable release version.